adxsrc/fadge/docs/background.md

 that are flexible enough to extend their original application domains.

-Fast Automatic Differential GEometry (`Fadge`) is a flexible and high performance differential geometry package that use from python's dynamic features and [Google JAX](https://github.com/google/jax)'s automatic differentiation.
+Fast Automatic Differential GEometry (`Fadge`) is a flexible and high performance differential geometry package that use python's dynamic features and [Google JAX](https://github.com/google/jax)'s automatic differentiation.
-It supports the more abstract notions of topological spaces and manifolds *without* coordinate systems, and allows for creating more complex manifolds by surgery.
+It supports the more abstract notions of topological spaces and manifolds *without* coordinate systems, and allows for creating more complex manifolds by tensor products and surgery.
-Then, it supports defining multiple coordinate systems, deploying different geometric structure, and tensor calculus on these manifolds.
+Then, it supports defining multiple coordinate systems, deploying different geometric structures, and performing tensor calculus on these manifolds.
 `Fadge`'s target applications include cosmology with non-trivial global topology, properties of almost extremely spinning black holes, accurate numerical integration by switching between coordinate